<dependency>

 Event Template Resolvers

-Event template resolvers consume a LogEvent
+Event template resolvers consume a LogEvent and render a certain property of

 it at the point of the JSON where they are declared.
 For instance, marker

-resolver renders the marker of the event, level
+resolver renders the marker of the event, level resolver renders the level,

 and so on.
 An event template resolver is denoted with a special object